smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

 	}

 	/**
-	 * start does validateAsync first, and then acxtually starts transport after the target RouterService is validated.
+	 * start does validateAsync first, and then actually starts transport after the target RouterService is validated.
 	 */
     public void start() {
         final RouterServiceValidator validator = new RouterServiceValidator(mConfig);